 Cryptocurrency Situation in South Africa: Market and Players

-Main international exchange platforms and asset management companies are starting to look closer at South Africa because of its high potential of becoming a hub for the main cryptocurrencies.
+Main international exchange platforms and asset management companies are starting to look closer at South Africa because of its high potential of becoming a hub for the best cryptocurrencies.

 According to Google Trends, searches from South Africa for Bitcoin ranked highest globally.
 Despite the instant drop of the cryptocurrency's value, international start-ups are entering the South African market to develop cryptocurrency SaaS platforms and local companies are working on providing South African cryptocurrencies.

 There's a continuous crypto boom happening in South Africa.
 Many South Africans are turning to Bitcoin to protect their funds and assets.

 Online exchange platforms such as Luno or Paxful are experiencing high levels of trade because of the ETH to Rand and BTC to Rand pairs offered.
 You find the actual BTC to Rand price on this Luno chart.

 However, South Africans who wish to diversify their crypto portfolio can use platforms such as Coindirect (South Africa) which allows them to sell and buy Bitcoin Cash, Ripple or Litecoin along with other ERC-20 ICO tokens.